Attention is not just concentration.

 Remember, there is no better or worse way of paying attention, but there is real value in knowing which one is yours.

-If what you just read felt accurate, more accurate than you expected, that’s not a coincidence.
+If what you just read felt accurate, perhaps more accurate than you expected, that’s not a coincidence.
 The pattern it describes is real, and it shapes more of your daily life than most people realise.

 You may already begin noticing where that pattern helps you, and where it may quietly limit you.